Bathalum/agent-zero/README.md

 - Tool usage functionality has been developed from scratch to be the most compatible and reliable, even with very small models.
 - **Default Tools:** Agent Zero includes tools like knowledge, code execution, and communication.
 - **Creating Custom Tools:** Extend Agent Zero's functionality by creating your own custom tools.
 - **Instruments:** Instruments are a new type of tool that allow you to create custom functions and procedures that can be called by Agent Zero.
+The optional Instrument Recall Extension can intelligently suggest relevant instruments based on agent profile and task context.

 3. **Multi-agent Cooperation**